sbryan/spark-js-SDK/DEVELOPING_README.md

 # Spark JavaScript SDK
 ### Code Guidelines
-If you want to propose changes to the SDK,  please try to work according to the following guidelines.
+If you want to propose changes to the SDK, please try to follow these guidelines.

 #### General
 Use JS best practices in your code.
 See [Google's JS guidelines](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).